-Pickles was back on his paws after being treated by neurologists at BluePearl Sandy Springs and rehabilitation specialists at Georgia Veterinary Rehabilitation
+Pickles was back on his paws after being treated by the ER team and neurologists at BluePearl Sandy Springs, and the rehabilitation specialists at BluePearl’s Georgia Veterinary Rehabilitation

 Even the most skilled veterinary care can require rehabilitation and attentive home care to support a pet’s full recovery.
 Take for instance, Pickles, a seven-year-old Wheaton Terrier mix, who came into BluePearl Sandy Springs last November with pain and paralysis in one of his legs.